 There are many different types of lesions that can grow on the skin, and more of them often appear as we age.

 Below is information on some of the most common types of benign skin lesions, but it certainly is not an exhaustive list.
-Due to the countless types, variation, and complexity of lesions that can present on the skin, obtaining an assessment by a duo board-certified Dermatologist and Dermatologic Surgeon like Dr. Wong is vital for diagnosis and knowing the best method of treatment.
+Due to the countless types, variation, and complexity of lesions that can present on the skin, obtaining an assessment by a dermatologist is vital for diagnosis and knowing the best method of treatment.

-After a thorough discussion of your medical history and the history of your skin growth, Dr. Wong will be able to work with you to create a treatment plan that is safe, effective, and meets your goals.
+After a thorough discussion of your medical history and the history of your skin growth, the dermatologist will be able to work with you to create a treatment plan that is safe, effective, and meets your goals.

 Cysts are extremely common and can vary dramatically from very small to very large, often feeling like a little bump or knot under the skin.
 They usually start as a small lump and can grow with time.

 Moles are very common and can appear at any age.
 They can be flat or raised, and can range to skin coloured to darker in appearance.
 In most cases, moles are benign and do not necessitate removal.
 However, many people find they can be an inconvenience (for example they can rub against clothing), or feel them to be aesthetically unappealing.

 Skin tags are small growths that typically are found in areas of friction where clothing often rubs, such as neck, chest, underarms, back, and groin, but can also be found under the lower eyelids.
 They can be bothersome as they can catch on clothing or jewelry, and this trauma can sometimes cause the area to bleed and make it open to infections.